ensemble - designing an app to make getting dressed easier and more intentional.

 version one incoming!

-I initially focused on helping users organize and engage with their wardrobe in a way that felt accessible, low-effort, and genuinely helpful.
 The goal was to reduce the friction of getting dressed by offering a place where users could catalog what they own, plan ahead, and reflect on their outfit choices over time.

 USER FEEDBACK